Cloud seeding gains steam as West faces worsening droughts

 “We’re excited to see the effectiveness of both programs in one basin,” said Andrew Rickert, the cloud seeding program manager at the Colorado Water Conservation Board.

-Part of the reason that states out west are embracing cloud seeding despite lingering uncertainties about the benefits is that it’s cheap.
-Utah, which estimates that its statewide network of 165 silver iodide generators boosts snowpack by 5 to 15 percent, says the program cost works out to just $2.18 per acre foot of water produced.
+Part of the reason that states out west are embracing cloud seeding, despite lingering uncertainties about the benefits, is that it’s cheap.
+Utah, which estimates that its statewide network of 165 silver iodide generators boosts snowpack by 5 to 15 percent, says the program cost works out to just $2.18 per acre-foot of water produced.

-“It’s basically free,” said state cloud seeding coordinator Jake Serago, noting that in urban areas out west, water can cost hundreds of dollars per acre foot.
+“It’s basically free,” said state cloud seeding coordinator Jake Serago, noting that in urban areas out west, water can cost hundreds of dollars per acre-foot.

 But there is an even more fundamental reason that cloud seeding is gaining popularity.
 “The only way to add water to the system is through cloud seeding,” Rickert said.
-“I do think it’s gaining support because of the dire straits we’re in with regards to drought.
+“I do think it’s gaining support because of the dire straits we’re in with regards to drought.”